lyft/cartography/docs/root/dev/developer-guide.md

 # Cartography Developer Guide

-## Testing

-_If you'd like to test using Docker and Docker Compose, see [here](testing-with-docker.html)_

 ### Running from source

 1. **Install**

-    Follow steps 1 and 2 in [Installation](../install.html#cartography-installation).
-Ensure that you have JVM 11 installed and Neo4j Community Edition 4.4 is running on your local machine.
+    Follow steps 1 and 2 of the [native Install Steps](../install.html#option-2-native-install) so that you get Neo4j and Python set up.
+It's up to you if you want to install Neo4j from scratch, though Docker is easier to manage.

 2. **Clone the source code**